The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Reproducibility and Software Package

 To ensure full reproducibility of the topological scaling laws and optimization results presented in this work, we have released the complete \textbf{OmniDesign Optimizer} software suite as an open-source MATLAB framework.
 The package is designed to allow independent verification of the \emph{N-5 Law} via the branch and phase extraction algorithm, the \emph{tangent torus projection}, and the generation of globally optimal chassis geometries.

-The software suite is organized into five primary modules mirroring the analytical steps of this paper: \begin{enumerate} \item \textbf{Global Optimizer}: Implements the global manifold exhaustion strategy on $(\mathbb{RP}^2)^N$ to generate the raw point clouds of optimal configurations. \item \textbf{Manifold Parameterization}: Validates the reduction of the solution space to the tangent torus $\tangentTorus$.
+The software suite is organized into six primary modules mirroring the analytical steps of this paper: \begin{enumerate} \item \textbf{Global Optimizer}: Implements the global manifold exhaustion strategy on $(\mathbb{RP}^2)^N$ to generate the raw point clouds of optimal configurations. \item \textbf{Manifold Parameterization}: Validates the reduction of the solution space to the tangent torus $\tangentTorus$.
 It fits semi-ellipsoidal trajectories to the raw optimization data to extract the intrinsic angular coordinates. \item \textbf{Topological Analysis}: Performs the high-dimensional PCA and clustering required to isolate the $K$ distinct isomer branches.
 It quantitatively validates the scaling law by computing the "Cluster Spread" and identifying disconnected topological loops. \item \textbf{Performance Benchmarking}: A dedicated benchmarking script that reproduces the comparative analysis presented.
-It performs the ablation study (Log-Volume vs. Condition Number) and automatically generates the timing data for Table~\ref{tab:comp_time} and the landscape visualizations for Figure~\ref{fig:ablation_comparison}. \item \textbf{Manifold Motion Visualization}: A rendering tool that reconstructs the 3D continuous motion of the thrust vectors along the identified optimal branches.
-It visually validates the "zero-cost motion" property by demonstrating the invariance of the singular values along the trajectory. \end{enumerate}
+It performs the ablation study (Log-Volume vs. Condition Number) and automatically generates the timing data for Table~\ref{tab:comp_time} and the landscape visualizations for Figure~\ref{fig:ablation_comparison}. \item \textbf{Manifold Motion and Dynamic Simulation}: A suite of tools that reconstructs the 3D continuous motion of the thrust vectors along the identified optimal branches.
+It visually validates the "zero-cost motion" property by demonstrating the invariance of the singular values along the trajectory, and features an interactive simulation to empirically prove control effort invariance and visualize aerodynamic wake sweeping. \item \textbf{Hessian Expansion Study}: Evaluates the Subspace Alignment and local numerical Hessian along the 1D branches, mapping the topological expansion of the flat multi-dimensional valleys in High-$N$ configurations. \end{enumerate}

 \textbf{Availability:} The source code, along with the datasets for the $N=6$ to $N=20$ chassis analyzed in this study, is available at: